FrankVanDamme/puppet-php_phars/README.md

 commands.

-The module uses a build-in catalog of well-known PHARS, like `composer`, `phpunit`, `php-cs-fixer`.
+The module contains **a build-in catalog of well-known PHARS**, like `composer`, `phpunit`, `php-cs-fixer`.
+Thus, you dont have to care about their URLs.

 You can install: